aery32/aery32/README.md

     make

-All .cpp files under the project root will be compiled and linked with Aery32 Software Framework library.
+All .cpp files under the project root will be compiled and linked with Aery32 Framework library.
 When you want to recompile the project call

     make re